spacetelescope/stwcs/doc/fits_convention_tsr/source/fits_conventions.rst

 =========================

 The current FITS Distortion Paper conventions [DistortionPaper]_ provide a mechanism for specifying either a lookup table or polynomial model for the distortion of each axis.
 The standard states in Section 2.1:

-``Note that the prior distortion functions,, operate on pixel coordinates (i.e. p
+ Note that the prior distortion functions, :math:`\delta_p(p)`, operate on pixel coordinates (i.e.
-rather than p− r ), and that the independent variables of the distortion functions are the uncorrected pixel or intermediate pixel coordinates.
-That is, for example, we do not allow the possibility of``
+ :math:`p` rather than :math:`p-r`), and that the independent variables of the distortion functions are the *uncorrected* pixel or intermediate pixel coordinates.
+That is, for example, we do not allow the possibility of

 .. math::
    :label: Equation 1